rpm-software-management/tito/doc/maintenance.md

 If you are releasing a new version of Tito, please follow these steps:

 1. Make sure Travis tests are passing
-2. Make sure it is possible to build tito package from `master` branch for all currently supported Fedora versions.
+2. Make sure it is possible to build tito package from `main` branch for all currently supported Fedora versions.
 Either by using [mock][mock], or using Copr `tito release copr --test`
 3. Make sure that `[fedora]` releaser in `.tito/releasers.conf` contains all